"Bootstrap Domain of Dependence": Bounds and Time Decay of Solutions of the Wave Equation: Super-algebraic decay of boundary densities and local energies

-The overall approach to the proof of \Cref{3d_decay_thm_ii} relies critically on the novel domain-of-dependence time-history technique described in \Cref{rem:h_equiv_rem_2} (see also \Cref{3d_decay_rmk_iii} where a related but somewhat modified decay result and proof strategy are suggested).
-Technically, the proof of \Cref{3d_decay_thm_ii} proceeds on the basis of an argument resulting from integration-by-parts with respect to the temporal frequency $\omega$, which requires $\omega$-differentiation of a certain function $\breve{\psi}^f_{+,0}(\bfr, \omega)$ closely related to the boundary integral density $\psi^f(\bfr, \omega)$.
+The overall approach to the proof of \Cref{3d_decay_thm_ii} relies critically on the time-history domain-of-dependence ideas described in \Cref{rem:h_equiv_rem_2} (see also \Cref{3d_decay_rmk_iii} where a related but somewhat modified decay result and proof strategy are suggested).
+Technically, the proof of \Cref{3d_decay_thm_ii} proceeds on the basis of an argument resulting from integration by parts with respect to the temporal frequency $\omega$, which requires $\omega$-differentiation of a certain function $\breve{\psi}^f_{+,0}(\bfr, \omega)$ closely related to the boundary integral density $\psi^f(\bfr, \omega)$.
 Certain necessary results concerning differentiability of boundary integral operators and associated integral densities are established in a series of lemmas presented in the Appendix.
 Some of the main elements of the proof of \Cref{3d_decay_thm_ii}, in turn, are presented in Lemmas~\ref{3d_decay_thm_recursive_bound_general} through~\ref{decay_estimate_L2} below.
 Thus, with reference to the Appendix, \Cref{3d_decay_thm_recursive_bound_general} provides pointwise bounds on density derivatives.
 Then, the technical \Cref{Rderiv_sobolev_bound} (of a similar character to \Cref{conv_H_to_psi}) establishes bounds on the integrals of certain quantities in~\Cref{3d_decay_thm_recursive_bound_general}, and \Cref{decay_estimate_L2} provides the primary decay estimate used in the proof of \Cref{3d_decay_thm_ii}.